 A research budget is set annually for the purpose of paying for third party research.
 This will not be linked to the volume and/or value of transactions executed on behalf of the clients.
-Vergent will receive an unbundled client research charge alongside a transaction charge from a selected number of our Authorized Brokers, with the research element collected through a Research Charge Collection Account (RCCA).
-Monies from the RCCA's will feed into a 'Research Payment Account' (RPA) through which budgeted research costs will be paid (Full details are set out in the firm's research payment policy).
+Trade executions will reflect an unbundled client research charge alongside a transaction charge from a selected number of our Authorized Brokers, with the research element collected through a Research Charge Collection Account (RCCA) and held to the order of Vergent.
+Monies from the RCCAs will feed into a 'Research Payment Account' (RPA) through which, budgeted research costs will be paid (Full details are set out in the firm's Research policy).